seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 It is more worthy to leap in ourselves,
 Than tarry till they push us.
 Good Volumnius,
-Thou know’st that we two went to school together:
+Thou know'st that we two went to school together:
 Even for that our love of old, I prithee,
 Hold thou my sword-hilts, whilst I run on it.

 **VOLUMNIUS**
-That’s not an office for a friend, my lord.
+That's not an office for a friend, my lord.

 *Alarum still*